Xiaoqi Sun, PhD

 About Me

-Dr. Sun’s pioneering work introduced the concept of "metalloimmunotherapy," showcasing its potential as a novel class of immunotherapy, which led to the founding of Saros Therapeutics (Nature Nanotechnology 2021, Nature Biomedical Engineering 2024).
-He also conceptualized and demonstrated the therapeutic potential of "RBC-aAPC" for T cell activation and training, a novel adoptive cell therapy platform, which was adopted by Rubius Therapeutics and tested in Phase I clinical trials.
+Dr. Xiaoqi (Kevin) Sun is an Assistant Professor in the Department of Immunology and Immunotherapy, the Icahn Genomics Institute (IGI), the Lipschultz Precision Immunology Institute (PrIISM), and Tisch Cancer Institute.
+Dr. Sun earned his Ph.D. from the University of Michigan in 2021 and worked as a Scientist and the Non-Viral Delivery Team Head at Editas Medicine from 2021 to 2024.
+Dr. Sun’s pioneering work has introduced the concept of "metalloimmunotherapy," demonstrating its potential as a new class of immunotherapy and leading to the creation of Saros Therapeutic (Nature Nanotechnology 2021, Nature Biomedical Engineering 2024).
+He has also introduced the concept"RBC-aAPC" for T cell training, a novel cell therapy system adopted by Rubius Therapeutics for drug development and tested in Phase I clinical trial.
 Additionally, he co-developed a series of cancer neoantigen vaccines based on lipid nanodiscs for personalized cancer immunotherapy, laying the foundation of EVOQ Therapeutics.
-His contributions also extend to the development of multiple RNA LNP-based gene editing drug candidates in industry and a highly effective ex-vivo gene knock-in tool "SLEEK".
+His contributions also extend to the development of multiple RNA LNP-based gene editing drug candidates in industry and a highly effective ex-vivo gene knock-in tool "SLEEK" (Nature Biotechnology 2023).

 Lab website: https://www.igen-lab.com/